Córdoba Patio Festival: Complete Guide

 Understanding the Festival de los Patios

 These are homes that people live in all year long, tended by owners who pass down their horticultural skills from one generation to the next.
 The competition has run since 1921: judges score floral density, color combinations, cleanliness, and architectural condition.
-The owners spend €1,500–3,000 a year on plants, lime, and water — and earn nothing from visitors in return.

 What is a Córdoba patio?